How Does Ed-Tech Personalize Learning: The Ultimate Guide

 Session timing: Whether performance drops after 20 minutes (fatigue signal) or peaks in early morning sessions

-Hint usage: Frequency of hint requests signals confusion before formal assessment can detect it
+Hint usage: The frequency of hint requests signals confusion before formal assessment can detect it

 Self-Paced Learning: The Power of Student-Controlled Progress